Seder (Bible): In other parts of the Bible

+Statistics

+The number of verses in each seder is not fixed.
+On average, in the entire Bible, each seder contains about 52 verses, but the average number of verses in a seder in the Torah is about 38 verses, in the Nevi'im about 44 verses, and in the ketuvim about 66 verses.
+The average number of words in each seder in the Torah is about 712 words, in the Nevi'im it is 673 words and in the ketuvim it is 693 words.

+The shortest seder in the Torah is seder 10 in Book of Numbers and contains 7 verses and is also the shortest seder in the entire Bible, the shortest seder in the Nevi'im is seder 31 in Book of Kings and contains 26 verses, and the shortest seders in the Ketuvim are seders 1 and 2 in the Book of Esther with 26 verses each.

+The longest seder in the Torah is seder 26 in Book of Exodus and contains 82 verses, the longest seder in the Nevi'im is seder 2 in the Book of Numbers with 83 verses and the longest seder in the Ketuvim is seder 16 in Psalms and contains 167 verses and it is also the longest seder in the entire Bible.

 Modern use

 The sedarim are seldom used in modern times.
 The Babylonian tradition of completing the Torah in an annual cycle became the dominant tradition, and eventually the Palestinian reading cycle ceased to be used altogether.
 This made the sedarim liturgically obsolete.

 Additionally, the use of the chapter divisions of the Bible has made the sedarim unnecessary as structural divisions in the text.

 Today few editions of the Bible mark the sedarim.
 The Biblia Hebraica Stuttgartensia note them in the margin, and the Koren Tanakh ascribes to them ascending Hebrew numerals.

 Other use

 In its sense as part of cyclical public reading of a biblical book, the term is also used to designate the Weekly Torah portion.
 In this sense it is often called sidra (plural sidrot) from the same root.